kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/devkit-unboxing-setup.md

     1. Hand screw both Wi-Fi antennas into the carrier board.

-    1. Connect the Azure Eye SoM to the carrier board with the USB-C cable.
+    1. Connect the Azure Eye SoM to the carrier board's USB-C port with the USB-C cable.

     1. Connect the Azure Ear SoM to the carrier board with the USB Micro Type-B to USB Type-A cable.
 Connect the Micro Type-B end of the cable to the SoM and the Type-A end to the carrier board.